akonwi/ezlinkedin/README.md

 A simple way to make calls on Linkedin's API.
 NOTE: It is not yet completed and does not encompass all of the api at this time.
 It serves the purpose I made it for but I will continue to develop it.

 This is heavily inspired and influenced by pengwynn's linkedin gem.
-I was having issues with his gem though and there is very little documentation for using it so I decided to redo it myself in order to
+I was having issues with his gem though and there is very little documentation for using it so I decided to redo it myself in order to:
  * Make it work for what I needed
  * Add precise and useful documentation
  * contribute a bit more robust ruby wrapper for Linkedin's API

+Most of the tests are from pengwynn's gem

 ## Installation